Michael Jackson Bodyguard Says New Documentary Will ‘Ruin’ Career Of ‘Leaving Neverland’ Director

-Michael Jackson’s former bodyguard Matt Fiddes previously supported the King of Pop’s innocence amid accusations of sexual abuse by HBO and Channel 4 documentary Leaving Neverland, as reported by The Inquisitr.
-Now, the Irish Mirror reports that he’s doubling down with a new Instagram post that reveals a clip from a new documentary, Michael Jackson: Chase The Truth, that he claims will “ruin” the career of Dan Reed — the director of the controversial documentary covering the accusations against the late singer.
+Michael Jackson’s former bodyguard, Matt Fiddes, had previously maintained the King of Pop’s innocence amid accusations of sexual abuse aimed at the late Jackson by the HBO and Channel 4 documentary Leaving Neverland, per The Inquisitr.
+Now, Irish Mirror reports that he’s doubling down on this stance via a new Instagram post which reveals a clip from a new documentary, Michael Jackson: Chase The Truth.
+Fiddes claims this new documentary will “ruin” the career of Leaving Neverland director Dan Reed.

 Fiddes claims that there is no way Jackson could have been left alone with children at his Neverland ranch amid the team of 100 security guards and 150 staff.